-Deleting a volume removes your recordings.
-You need to back up your recordings before deleting a volume.

-- 2. If running firmware revision 4.x, users cannot downgrade to earilier firmware (e.g., 3.x). - 3.
-Delete a volume erases the recordings in it. - 4.
-The lift on the 16TB volume limitation also applies to USB3.0 texternal storage.
+- 1. Deleting a volume removes your recordings.
+You need to back up your recordings before deleting a volume. - 2.
+If running firmware revision 4.7, users cannot downgrade to firmware 4.6 or earlier. - 3.
+Deleting a volume erases the recordings in it. - 4.
+The lift on the 16TB volume limitation also applies to USB3.0 texternal storage. - 5.
+NVR FW4.8 is no longer support VIVOCloud & Crowd Control Solution.